heistp/l4s-tests/README.md

 T=130 are responses to dropped packets, and are excluded from the steady-state throughput calculations.
 There is some amount of "random" loss on the path, so we didn't want that to be the determining factor in the results, but instead wanted to focus primarily on the congestion control response.
-Even with that, it is seen that TCP Prague significantly underutilizes the link.
+Even with that, TCP Prague significantly underutilizes the link.

 ![Throughput for TCP Prague through bursty link, 20Mbps DualPI2 Bottleneck](https://sce.dnsmgr.net/results/l4s-tput/prague_dualpi2_20mbit_snd_tput.png)
 *Figure 14- Throughput for TCP Prague through bursty link, 20 Mbps DualPI2 bottleneck*